5T33Z0/OC-Little-Translated/01. About AOAC/README.md

 ### Standby Issues

-- **Disabling `S3` sleep** solves the **sleep failure** problem, but the machine will no longer sleep.
-The problem that follows from the absence of sleep is that the machine standby time is much shorter in battery-powered mode.
-For example, in the case of "menu sleep", "auto sleep", "box cover sleep", etc., the battery power consumption is higher, about 5% - 10% per hour.
+Although **Disabling `S3` sleep** solves the **sleep failure** problem, the machine will no longer sleep which produces another problem: the absence of sleep reduced the standby time in battery-powered mode.
+For example, in the case of "menu sleep", "auto sleep", "box cover sleep", etc., the battery power consumption is about 5% to 10% higher per hour.

 ## Fixing AOAC